truongphung12947/udacity_nd025/prj_01/README.md

 4. matplotlib.pyplot
 5. collections

-All installed version can be found in requirements.txt
+All installed version and dependencies can be found in requirements.txt

 ## File Descriptions
 1. Netflix Movies and TV Show in May 2022 _ titles.csv